-Michigan Tech's Board of Control will meet Thursday, Oct.
-2, at 8:30 a.m. in the Memorial Union Ballroom.
+Michigan Tech's Board of Control wilJ meet TI111rsday, Oct.
+2, at 8:30 a.111. in the Memolial Union Ballroom.

 Board of Control meetings are open to the public, and all members of the University community are welcome to attend.